-Owned by BP Chargemaster, the Polar Plus network consists of more than 7,000 charging points across the UK, and includes everything from slow chargers to more than 400 rapid chargers nationwide.
+Previously known as the Polar Plus network before a December 2020 rebrand, BP Pulse consists of more than 7,000 charging points across the UK, and includes everything from slow chargers to more than 400 rapid chargers nationwide.

-Its first 150kW ultra-fast charging unit was revealed in June 2019, with installations rolling out at BP forecourts from August 2019.
+Elsewhere, Pulse operates (as of November 2020) around 50 ultra-rapid 150kW charging stations.
+The first was revealed in June 2019, with installations rolling out at BP forecourts from August that year.
 In January 2020, it opened a rapid-charging hub on the M6 in Lancashire, at the Caton Road Park & Ride location near Junction 34, installing six 50kW units.
 It expects to have 400 of the 150kW units in place across the country by 2021.

 Some charging points do incur a fee, however, with prices starting from 12p per kWh at certain AC chargers.
-The network's 43kW AC and 50kW DC rapid chargers cost 15p per kWh to use, while the 150kW DC ultra-fast chargers cost 20p per kWh where applicable.
+The network's 43kW AC and 50kW DC rapid chargers cost 15p per kWh to use, while as of December 2020, the 150kW DC ultra-rapid chargers cost 27p per kWh for BP Pulse members to use.

 The company has said that all its new rapid and ultra-rapid chargers – in addition to its existing units – will be fitted with contactless payment technology.
-Paying with a debit or credit card costs 30p per kWh and 40p per kWh for rapid and ultra-rapid charging respectively.
+As of December 2020, paying with a debit or credit card costs 30p per kWh and 47p per kWh for rapid and ultra-rapid charging respectively.

 The BP Pulse network also operates an ‘EV Experience Fleet’, featuring cars like the BMW i8 and Tesla Model S. With each charge, members accumulate points, which they can then use to bid on seven-day experiences in other electric vehicles.
 There are caveats, though: you can only earn points from an individual town or city once each month, and if successful you must collect and return the vehicle yourself.
 The EV Experience Centre is based in Milton Keynes.